Plugin: go.d.plugin Module: zfspool

 This collector monitors the health and space usage of ZFS pools using the command line tool zpool.

-This collector is supported on all platforms.
+This collector is only supported on the following platforms:

 This collector only supports collecting metrics from a single instance of this integration.